 The area of quantum simulation deals with new approaches to understanding and controlling complex quantum many-body systems on different time and energy scales, both in experiment and theory.
-Experiments, for example, aim at the preparation of the many-body wave function of problems that are hard or impossible to address with existing computational resources.
+Experiments, for example, aim at the preparation of the many-body wave function of problems that are hard or impossible to address with existing algorithms and computational resources.
 These problems can be relevant in diverse areas of science, from statistical physics, to condensed matter physics, chemistry, and high-energy physics (see RU-G) to classical optimization.

 During the last decade, quantum simulations have become a central tool of modern quantum many-body physics, for instance in the understanding of strongly correlated systems, and in realizing new phases of matter not available in any naturally occurring system.